-Casey Fletcher finished his first season on the Valpo baseball coaching staff in 2019.
+Casey Fletcher finished his second season on the Valpo baseball coaching staff in 2020.

-Fletcher comes to Valpo after a two-year stint at Illinois, where he served as a volunteer assistant.
+Fletcher came to Valpo after a two-year stint at Illinois, where he served as a volunteer assistant.
 The Fighting Illini went 33-20 and 15-9 in the Big Ten Conference during his final season on staff in 2018.